alnew/UW_volunteers_2019/README.md

 - If the installation worked and Jupyter opened okay, you're all set!
 - If not, please check StackOverflow or shoot me an email at amynewman2@gmail.com

-## Step 3: Create a Virtual Environment and Install poppler and pandas
+## Step 3: Create a Virtual Environment and Install poppler, pandas, and xlrd

 ### For Mac:
 1. In Anaconda Navigator, launch Jupyter Labs.